shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 In this tutorial, you learned how to build a Crowd Funding app on solana.
 We covered the on-chain program's code using the Rust programming language.
 We built the User Interface with React.

 # About the Author
-This tutorial was created by Sushant Chandla.
-You can get in touch with the author on [GitHub](https://github.com/SushantChandla)
+This tutorial was created by [Sushant Chandla](https://github.com/SushantChandla).